YLKnight/YLKnight.github.io/index.md

 ---

-## Education Backgrounds
+## Backgrounds

+- **2024.09 - :** Postdoc, Department of Statistics, The Chinese University of Hong Kong
-- **2020.09 - 2024.06:** PhD, School of Data Science, City University of Hong Kong
+- **2020.09 - 2024.08:** PhD, School of Data Science, City University of Hong Kong
 - **2016.09 - 2020.06:** BEc, School of Statistics, Renmin University of China

 <br>